Rio Arriba County, New Mexico: Politics

 From New Mexico's statehood to the early 1930s Rio Arriba was a traditional Republican county.
 The county became a Democratic stronghold from the 1930s onwards.
 The last Republican presidential candidate to carry the county was Dwight D. Eisenhower in 1956.
 No Republican candidate for governor has won the county since at least 1966.

 In the 2024 election, the county saw a Republican shift of over 7 percentage points.
 While Donald Trump still lost the county by almost 20 points, his performance was the best by a Republican since Nixon's landslide in 1972.
-In this election the Tierra Amarilla and Chama corridor flipped to a Republican majority.
-Española also saw a heavy Republican trend, as did all other major population centers in the county.
-Rio Arriba showed, along with McKinley, Mora, and Guadalupe Counties, the strongest Republican shift in the state of New Mexico in 2024.
+In this election the Tierra Amarilla and Chama corridor flipped to being very narrowly Republican.
+Española trended towards Republicans, along with the majority of the population centers in the county.
+Despite this, Kamala Harris still won forty-one out of forty-six precincts in the county, highlighting how heavily Democrat the county still is.
+Rio Arriba experienced, along with McKinley, Mora, and Guadalupe Counties, the strongest Republican shift in the state of New Mexico in 2024.

 It is located in New Mexico's 3rd congressional district, which has a Cook Partisan Voting Index rating of D+7 and is represented by Democrat Teresa Leger Fernandez.
 In the New Mexico legislature it is represented by Representatives Christine Chandler (District 43), Susan Herrera (District 41), Derrick Lente (District 65), Joseph Sanchez (District 40), Senator Leo Jaramillo (District 5), and Benny Shendo Jr. (District 22).